vifino/pam_lua/README.md

 ## Dependencies
 - Sane OS/Distro
   - GNU/Linux works.
-  - FreeBSD should work too, but...
+  - FreeBSD works too, but...
-    - There are minor differences, but should be OK as long as you don't dive too deep.
+    - There are minor differences, but should be OK as long as you don't dive too deep..
-    - Less tested.
 - C99 compatible compiler
-- PAM
+- Open PAM or Linux PAM.
+Might work with other PAM variants, dunno.
 - Lua libraries (5.1 and luajit tested)
   - Anything above 5.1 should work, hopefully.